0xby73/ANMP/README.md

   ```bash
   make clean // To clean / Remove the compiled binaries
   ```
+  ### Usage

-Then to run the server you run
+- To run the server you run
 ```bash
 ./server PORT
 ```
-Define the port to your needs

-For the client you run
+- To run the client you run
 ```bash
 ./client IP PORT
 ```
 Define the arguments to your needs

+- Enter your username when prompted then you'll be sent to the main room
+- Use !help to view the list of commands